Key fob and chip key standard on most vehicles

 Remote keyless remotes become more popular every day.
 Key fobs became standard equipment on all high-end models and luxury vehicles.
 Recently also some manufacturers like Kia and Hyundai made car remotes them standard on all car and trucks.
 Car remotes are not an optional feature.
 Quite ofter key fobs just come with it as part of standard option package.

 Every manufacturer is trying to come up with a new catchy name for keyless entry keyfob control: Acura calls it Keyless Access System, Audi likes Advanced Key/Comfort Key, BMW thinks of it as Comfort Access, Cadillac has another name Adaptive Remote Start & Keyless Access.
 Ford has Intelligent Access with push-button start and General Motors uses Passive Entry Passive Start.

-Hyundai: Proximity Key has a commonly used name (sometime calle Proxy keys), where Infiniti likes the name Infiniti Intelligent Key with Push Button Ignition.
+Hyundai: Proximity Key has a commonly used name (sometimes called Proxy keys), where Infiniti likes the name Infiniti Intelligent Key with Push Button Ignition.
 I think this is a bit much.

-Jaguar Cars come equipped with co called Smart Key System and Jeep likes to call key fobs as Jeep Sentry Key Immobilizer System "SKIS".
-Lexus keeps it simple with Smart Access System and Lincoln share it's name with Ford (same company) Intelligent Access System
+Jaguar Cars come equipped with so-called Smart Key System and Jeep likes to call key fobs as Jeep Sentry Key Immobilizer System "SKIS".
+Lexus keeps it simple with Smart Access System and Lincoln share its name with Ford (same company) Intelligent Access System

 Mazda: Advanced Keyless Entry & Start System is most likely very similar technology to Ford Motor company keyless entry system transmitters as those share R&D departments.